crossgate9/mageacf/README.md

 mageacf
 =======

-An Improvement to Magento default color filter
+An Improvement to Magento default color filter.